KeeperOfEnigmas/GBFR_Camera-Locking-Adjustments/README.md

 # GBFR_Camera-Locking-Adjustments
-Camera and lock on mod for GBFR.
+Camera and locking mod for GBFR.